creditimpact/PURAIFY/README.md

 ├── README.md                       ← You are here — main project overview
 ```

+Automated tests for each engine live under `tests/<engine>/` and can be run with `npm test` inside the respective engine folder.

 Each engine is self-contained, and its README defines its APIs, responsibilities, and integration points.

 ---